-Your crowdfunding story is a place where you can share sweet stories about the deceased and share special memories with friends and family.
-Be sure to create a unique fundraiser title and add images and videos to help tell your story.
+Your campaign story is a place where you can share sweet stories about the deceased and share special memories with friends and family.
+Be sure to create a unique campaign title and add images and videos to help tell your story.

 From public tributes to scholarship funds, these are a few of the most popular ways people use crowdfunding to remember and honor their loved ones.

 One way to memorialize the life of someone you’ve lost is by helping others.
 The Gina Montalto Memorial Foundation, for example, was created by Gina’s parents after her tragic death in the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 Since then, they’ve raised more than $500,000 to help students pay for college and for other causes close to Gina’s heart.